-This is the third year of recording the central services transfers based on a cost allocation study prepared by an outside consulting firm.
+This is the fourth year of recording the central services transfers based on a cost allocation study prepared by an outside consulting firm.
 The study is updated every two years.
 The impact to the public safety fund was a transfer out to the general fund in the amount of \$3,070,000.
 This also caused the general fund to increase its support to the public safety fund through increasing the transfer in.
 The purpose is to provide a more accurate picture of the true cost of those departments that have been receiving services provided by the general fund or through its employees.
 This is not new revenue being collected, nor is it new revenue being charged to residents or collected from residents.

 Negotiated contracts have eliminated the defined benefit retiree health care for all new hires, replacing it with a defined contribution retirement health savings plan.
 The administration also implemented a high deductible, consumer-directed health care plan for all active Township employees eligible for medical benefits beginning in January 2010.
 In 2018, the Township went through an RFP process and selected a new health care consultant.
 In 2019, the Township went through an RFP process and selected a consultant for a compensation and benefits study.
 The results were presented to the Township Board in July 2020.
 Effective January 1, 2020, the Township moved its healthcare platform from fully insured to self-funded.
-The projection was savings of 5%, but for 2021 the savings amounted to 12% and the 2022 savings were 5%.